WHAT I DO

-Thirty years.
-That’s how long I’ve been working with people of all ages to reach their goals – whether it was a better score on a test, admission to a competitive college or a well-written, polished manuscript.
+For almost thirty years, I’ve been working with people of all ages to reach their goals – whether it's a better score on a test, admission to a competitive college or a well-written, polished manuscript.
 In my work I’ve learned why some folks swim to the finish line with ease while others crumble.

 Swimming was never my strong suit, so when I signed up for my first Ironman triathlon – a 140.6 mile race in New York City, I eyed the murky waters of the Hudson River with escalating apprehension.
 Rather than just hope I’d be able to complete the 2.4 mile swim with my haphazard stroke, I decided to hire a coach.
 I knew how to swim but because of the size of the challenge I faced, I wanted to swim better.